 - The financial aid office (FAO) remains the number one point of contact for all questions regarding student financial aid, especially regarding recent changes to aid programs.

-- Since gift aid does not have to be repaid, students should always look for grants and scholarships before taking out student loans.
-Students may also want to consider scholarships that are tied to a service commitment with organizations such as the armed forces, the National Health Service Corps (NHSC), the Indian Health Service (IHS), and the National Institutes of Health (NIH).
-Their FAO can provide contact information.
+- Since gift aid does not have to be repaid, students should always look for grants and scholarships first before taking out student loans.

 - Students can now complete the Free Application for Federal Student Aid (FAFSA) prior to January 1 of the year in which they are applying for financial aid.
 Students should contact their FAO about this change.

-- Graduate and professional students are no longer eligible for new subsidized federal loans.
-In general, all federal loans for these students will accrue (build up) interest during school and during any grace and deferment periods following graduation.
+- Graduate and professional students are not eligible for new subsidized federal loans.
+In general, all federal loans for these students are unsubsidized will accrue (build up) interest during school and during any grace and deferment periods following graduation.

-- Graduate students may borrow up to their entire cost of attendance each year (minus other aid) with federal loans through a combination of direct unsubsidized and direct PLUS (Grad PLUS) loans without ever taking out private student loans.
-The current aggregate borrowing limit for federal Stafford, direct subsidized and unsubsidized loans combined is $224,000 for dental students, which includes borrowing for college and post-baccalaureate programs.
-However, this rarely impacts dental students, even in their fourth year of dental school, and there is no aggregate limit on direct PLUS.
+- Graduate and professional students may currently borrow up to their entire cost of attendance each year (minus other aid) with federal loans through a combination of direct unsubsidized and direct PLUS (Grad PLUS) loans, negating the need for private loans.

-- Borrowers can track their federal loans (including those prior to dental school) on the National Student Loan Data System (NSLDS) website at www.NSLDS.ed.gov.
+- Borrowers can track their federal loans (including those from college and post-baccalaureate programs) on the National Student Loan Data System (NSLDS) website.

-- Federal direct loans have multiple repayment and postponement options, and are eligible for forgiveness provisions.
-Such is not the case with private student loans.
+- Federal direct loans have multiple repayment and postponement options, and are eligible for forgiveness provisions; such is not the case with private loans.
+Students should always speak with their financial aid office before taking out a private loan.